ome/omero-guide-mde/docs/mde_customizeView.rst

 -----------

 You can generate a filter view of the sets of objects.
 Also you can hide properties for objects and change the default unit.
+You can mark fields as required to restrict your input forms to objects with required metadata (OMERO.insight version > 5.5.15).
 We will show in this section how to create a new setup and how to generate customized input forms of available objects in this setup.

 Step-by-Step